A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Model Parameterized Analysis and Validation

 Firstly, we set the total cluster number $N=15$, and disregard the generation of non-shared communication clusters in simulation step \emph{3)} (i.e., $N_s=N$ and $N_c=N_0$), which is adapted to the measurements in this paper.
 Fig. \ref{fig_11} presents the CDFs of $\text{SD}_s$ when the number of shared clusters $N_0$ (i.e., communication clusters $N_c$) is 6, 8, 10, and 12.
 The dashed lines depict 300 sets of simulation results, and the solid lines are the fitting curves of the normal distribution.
-These CDFs corroborate that the larger the proportion of $N_0$, the higher the value of $\text{SD}_s$.
+These CDFs corroborate that a larger proportion of $N_0$ leads to a higher value of $\text{SD}_s$.
 The desired $\text{SD}_s$ value can be obtained by controlling the appropriate $N_0$.
-When $N_0=10$, the mean value of $\text{SD}_s$ ($\mu=0.66$) is close to the results of measured JCAS channels 1 (0.65) and 2 (0.64), as listed in Table \ref{table_2}.
-As for JCAS channel 3, the proportion of $N_0$ is $N_0/N=6/11=54.5\%$, whose realistic $\text{SD}_s$ value is the same as curve $\mu=0.54$ ($N_0=8$).
-The $N_0$ proportion of the curve is $N_0/N=8/15=53.3\%$, which is close to the proportion of channel 3.
+When $N_0=10$, the mean value of $\text{SD}_s$ ($\mu=0.66$) is close to the results of measured ISAC channels 1 (0.65) and 2 (0.64), as listed in Table \ref{table_2}.
+As for ISAC channel 3, the proportion of $N_0$ is $N_0/N=6/11=54.5\%$, whose realistic $\text{SD}_s$ value is the same as curve $\mu=0.54$ ($N_0=8$).
+The $N_0$ proportion of this curve is $N_0/N=8/15=53.3\%$, which is close to the proportion of ISAC channel 3.